sinclairzx81/typebox/readme.md

 ## Types

-TypeBox types are JSON schema fragments that can be composed into more complex types.
+TypeBox types are JSON schema fragments that compose into complex types.
 Each fragment is structured such that a JSON schema compliant validator can runtime assert a value the same way TypeScript will statically assert a type.
 TypeBox provides a set of Standard types which are used create JSON schema compliant schematics as well as an Extended type set used to create schematics for constructs native to JavaScript.

 <a name='types-standard'></a>

 ### Standard Types

 The following table lists the Standard TypeBox types.
-These types are fully compatible with the JSON Schema Draft 6 specification.
+These types are fully compatible with the JSON Schema Draft 7 specification.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐